WMS as data source

 - http://username:password@wms_url_example.com

-- “username” username of the user which has access to WMS
+- “username” username of the user who has access to WMS

 - “:” delimiter

-- “password” password of the user which has access to WMS
+- “password” password of the user who has access to WMS

 - “@” delimiter